apache/openwhisk-devtools/docker-compose/README.md

     return {payload: "Hello, " + name + "!"};
 }
 ```
-The result of the invokation should be printed on the terminal:
+The result of the invocation should be printed on the terminal:
 ```
 {
     "payload": "Hello, World!"